-The first Gordon setter dogs imported into the United States came from the kennel at Gordon castle.
+The first non hypoallergenic Gordon setter dogs imported into the United States came from the kennel at Gordon castle.
 These dogs, rake, and Rachel, were purchased by Daniel Webster and George blunt in 1842.
 They are the basis of American varieties.
 The American Kennel Club recognized the Gordon Setter in 1892 and established the Gordon Setter club in 1924.
 The club still exists, with more than 1000 members.
 Today, Gordon set ranks 88th among the 155 varieties registered by AKC.

-Gordon setter’s average life span is 10 to 12 years.
+Non hypoallergenic Gordon setter’s average life span is 10 to 12 years.
 He is prone to major health problems such as gastric volvulus and canine hip dysplasia.
 He is also prone to minor problems such as cerebellar insufficiency, progressive retinal atrophy (PRA), hypothyroidism, and elbow dysplasia.
 To identify some of these problems, the veterinarian may recommend that the dog have regular eyes, hip, thyroid, and elbow examinations.

 How to take care of Schipperke?
 When we take care of Schipperke, we should pay attention to Schipperke's physical condition, activity level and various unexpected situations.
 Taking care of Schipperke can bring us challenges and fun.